rodrigoalvesvieira/old-blog/_posts/2012-03-23-add-require-relative-to-irb.md

 {% endhighlight %}

-So, I needed this an implemented this method, nothing complex, but I found it useful still:
+So, I needed this an implemented this method and added it to the <span class="small_code">.irbrc</span> file, nothing complex, but I found it useful still:

 {% highlight ruby %}